How Travel Has Changed

 The practical difficulties

-In the 1200’s, travel for rich and poor alike was difficult and fraught with danger.
+In the middle ages, travel for rich and poor alike was difficult and fraught with danger.
 Without our networks of roads, and air and rail terminals, and no police forces, travellers were at risk from gangs of wandering, armed robbers.
 Boarding was difficult, since commercial lodgings were non-existent.
 Wealthy people could stay with friends, but the poorest travellers were exposed to open-air bedding and other hazardous conditions.
 In response to the needs of pilgrims, religious communities opened up “hospitals” or boarding houses where ordinary people could lodge in safety and decency.
 One of the earliest English poems, The Canterbury Tales (1387-1400) by Geoffrey Chaucer, charts this progression.

 Discoveries and developments